rolandbreedveld/nest-api/README.md

 - for TempHum  : Temp+Hum THGN122/123/132

 - for SetPoint : Thermostat SetPoint # I Named this device Nest, To acticate it easy from my iPhone with Siri
-- for ECO Mode : a regular Light/Switch and change the icon tosomething nice
+- for ECOMode  : a regular Light/Switch and change the icon tosomething nice
-- for Away Mode: a regular Light/Switch and change the icon tosomething nice
+- for AwayMode : a regular Light/Switch and change the icon tosomething nice
 - for Heat     : a regular Light/Switch and change the icon tosomething nice

 - move file nest_devices.cfg-example to nest_devices.cfg